 Address: Mönchsberg 34, 5020 Salzburg, Austria

-Since then, the castle has served as the seat of his successors who drove continuous development of its architecture.
-The current Baroque appearance we know now was the result of Prince-Archbishop Leonhard von Keutschach’s management in 1500.
+Since then, the castle has served as its successors’ seat, who drove its architecture’s continuous development.
+We know the current Baroque appearance resulted from Prince-Archbishop Leonhard von Keutschach’s management in 1500.

 The Fortress Museum offers exhibits that detail the lives of Salzburg’s prince-archbishops.
-The Museum of the Rainer Regiment details the glorious record of one of Austria’s most decorared historical regiments.
-The Marionette Museum is a great one for kids, as it home to hundreds of puppets, many from Salzburg’s famous marionette theater.
+The Museum of the Rainer Regiment details the glorious record of one of Austria’s most decorated historical regiments.
+The Marionette Museum is great for kids, as it is home to hundreds of puppets, many from Salzburg’s famous marionette theater.

 See Related: Best Travel Apps in Europe

 Address: Mirabellplatz, 5020 Salzburg, Austria